My name is Tina Sprinkle.

 Body obsession, restriction, and rigidity don’t soothe our insecurities; they propagate them.

-If any of this resonates with you and you’re ready to explore your own potential for transformation, please contact me.
+If you’re ready to explore your own potential for transformation, and you want a coach who is supportive and honest, please contact me.